 • Depressive disorders

 • Feeding and eating disorders

 • Elimination disorders

 • Sleep disorders

 A psychiatrist treatment plan will involve a combination of:

-Psychologists specialize in the study of an individual’s behaviours and mental processes.
-They help people to learn to understand and handle different life problems and mental health issues by diagnosing and treating mental disorders, learning disabilities, and behavioural problems.
+Psychologists specialize in the study of an individual’s behaviors and mental processes.
+They help people to learn to understand and handle different life problems and mental health issues by diagnosing and treating mental disorders, learning disabilities, and behavioral problems.

-Therapists require a master’s degree, and provide mental health diagnosis and offer to develop a treatment plan that will best suit their client’s needs.
-Unlike psychiatrists, therapists cannot recommend or order any medications, but can refer their clients for an evaluation for medication and other treatments from a psychiatrist.
+Therapists require a master’s degree, provide mental health diagnoses and offer to develop a treatment plan that will best suit their client’s needs.
+Unlike psychiatrists, therapists cannot recommend or order any medications but can refer their clients for an evaluation of medication and other treatments from a psychiatrist.